iharvir2000/HarvirsBookStore/HarvirsBookStore/README.txt

  after that i add the data in this file from the given files in content at 4.35 pm at 4.36pm i move to the index.cshtml file and i modify that file by adding some data..... again i move to categorycontroller.cs and modify this file 5.04pm...... but at this time it shows 2 errors........

+ In category folder i add a view named Upsert.cshtml...... and i just paste the code here from the given files..........at 5.09pm..........

+ then i create a view in shared folder named_CreateAndBackToList at 5.16pm...... i add code in this file and i have no error 5.22pm.....

+ then i create another view in shared folder named_EditAndBackToList at 5.23pm.... i again add code in this file and same i donot have any error in this file 5.28pm.........